-In this post, we’ve rounded up 4 of the most popular, tried-and-tested productivity strategies, along with how to navigate them in DropTask.
+In this post, we’ve rounded up 4 of the most popular, tried-and-tested productivity strategies, along with how to navigate them our task management app, DropTask.
 Take a look, try them out and find your best fit.

 1. Getting Things Done (GTD)